Domestic building insurance and insolvency

 • disappears.

-Domestic building insurance covers costs up to $300,000 to fix:
+Domestic building insurance covers repair costs up to $300,000 for:.

-In all other cases, it is up to your builder to fix or complete works.
+In all other cases, your builder must fix or finish the work.

-• you may find your claim limited to only 20 per cent of the contract price
+• your claim may be limited to 20% of the contract price

-• the policy will not cover your advance payments.
+• the policy will not cover advance payments.

 For more information, contact the insurance provider.